-Sr Barbara Staley MSC was named the ninth Superior General of the Missionary Sisters of the Sacred Heart of Jesus in June 2014.
-Recently she relocated to Rome, Italy to take up her new position.
-She succeeds Sr. Patricia Spillane MSC, who was Superior General since 2008.
+Sr Barbara Staley MSC was named the ninth Superior General of the Missionary Sisters of the Sacred Heart of Jesus from 2014 to 2022.

 Sr. Stella Maris Elena MSC was born in Rosario (Santa Fe), Argentina where she completed her studies – initial, primary, and secondary – at the “Madre Cabrini” School.
 She graduated with the title of National Normal Teacher in 1968 with psycho pedagogical and Religious Sciences studies.